 Alonissos’ capital, also known as Chora, is one of the island’s biggest attractions.
 We highly recommend you visit Chora just to admire the impressive castle that dominates the top of the hill and which, during the Middle Ages, protected the country from enemy invasions.

 It should be noted that the top of the hill is the ultimate spot to catch a sunset on the island, so all you lovebirds, time your day accordingly!

 Skiathos; a Hollywood hit with a view of the Aegean Sea

 The beautiful Skiathos, the easternmost island of the Sporades, belongs to the Municipality of Magnesia and borders the Pelion Peninsula and the eastern coast of the prefecture.

-It is an ideal destination for those who crave relaxation but at the same time unforgettable vacations on a unique Greek island.
-It is connected to the port of Agios Konstantinos in the region of Fthiotida in Central Greek mainland, from where ferries depart daily for the island.
+It is an ideal destination for those who crave relaxation but, at the same time, unforgettable vacations on a unique Greek island.
+It is connected to the port of Agios Konstantinos in the region of Fthiotida in the Central Greek mainland, from where ferries depart daily for the island.

 Additionally, Skiathos has an airport that accepts domestic and international flights, providing guests with the opportunity to arrive directly from their country on the island; talk about making visiting the island as easy as ABC!

 Once you arrive at Skiathos, the first thing that will impress you is the dense, colorful flora that stands out, as it is surrounded by pine forests.
 The perfect combination of the sea’s blue color with the green color of the pine forests creates a distinctive and enchanting setting.